About the author

 On a full-budget feature, a UPM or AD gets 19.5% in pension and health pay and 8.583% in vacation and holiday pay.
 On a low-budget feature, they receive 19.5% pension and health pay but no vacation and holiday pay (under some, but not all levels).

-As you can tell, the contract language here can often become confusing and widely varied, so always consult with the DGA first.
+As you can tell, the contract language here can often become confusing and widely varied.
+Moreover, the Commercial Rate Card may have different contribution percentages, so always consult with the DGA first.
 You can see the new pension and health plan numbers here.

 DGA theatrical rates 2024–2025